About PCR TESTING FOR UTI

 If you are experiencing these uncomfortable or disruptive symptoms of a UTI and desire fast, convenient, and accurate results, a PCR test for UTI may be right for you.

 How Does PCR Testing Work?

-All it takes in order to perform PCR testing for UTIs is a small urine sample.
-We will then analyze this culture in order to accurately identify the appropriate pathogens and antibiotic drug resistances.
-This process works more effectively than traditional methods due to the fact that PCR testing is able to identify even more types of bacteria than techniques that have typically been used in the past.
-While other testing methods can take up to a week in order to attain the results, PCR testing generally yields same-day results, leading to faster and more effective treatment for our patients.
+PCR testing for UTIs is as simple as providing a small urine sample in our office.
+Dr. Kasraeian will then analyze the PCR test results in order to accurately identify the offending pathogens, drug resistance, and appropriate antibiotic for UTI treatment.
+This process works more effectively than traditional methods, in part because PCR testing is able to identify a more extensive range of bacteria than other tests.
+While other testing methods - such as urine culture - can take up to a week to provide results, PCR testing generally yields same-day results, leading to faster treatment and more immediate relief for our patients.

-PCR tests performed on a urine sample can screen for infections and antibiotic resistance, enabling the provider to prescribe a more targeted treatment right away.
-PCR tests screen patient urine for pathogens, yeast, STDs, and resistance to a specific antibiotic.
+PCR tests performed on a urine sample can screen for bacterial infections and antibiotic sensitivity/resistance, enabling Dr. Kasraeian to prescribe a more targeted treatment right away.
+PCR tests can also screen patient urine for STDs, yeasts, and other contaminants.